itsmeriza/rjson/README.md

     property Downlines: TCollection read fDownlines write fDownlines;
   end;
 ```
-How to use it is very easy.
+This library is very easy to use.
 Please see the sample projects. :)